De Férias com o Ex season 6: Future Appearances

 In 2022, João Hadad appeared with his girlfriend Luana Andrade in Power Couple Brasil 6, they finished in 4th place in the competition.

 In 2024, Jéssica Marisol and João Hadad appeared on A Grande Conquista 2, they have to compete for a place to enter in the mansion.
 Jéssica didn't enter, while Hadad won him place in the mansion.

+In 2026 Leo Lacerda and Mayara Cardoso returned as main members of the second season of De Férias om o Ex Diretoria.